If we build it, will they come?

 3) More bike lanes on major streets

-As with walking, these responses both demonstrate high latent demand and indicate that the most effective way to encourage ridership is to build more and better bike facilities.
+As with walking, these responses both demonstrate high latent demand and indicate that the most effective way to encourage ridership is to build more, better quality, and better networked bike facilities.

 Little Rock Walking and Biking